Email marketing

 The Adventure Challenge email for April Fools' was a bogus product for couples who don’t really know if they’re dating.
 Source: Milled

-There’s always space for silly jokes, such as the Banana Seats for bicycles from Huffy or the Floppy Disk to tune cars from USP Motorsports:
+There’s always room for playful jokes, such as the Banana Seats for bicycles from Huffy or the Floppy Disk to tune cars from USP Motorsports:

 A Huffy email features a bike with a banana for a seat and a CTA button “Psych, happy April Fools.”